 If you’re born to love animals, then you love animals.
-I don’t think it’s anything you can really make happen.
-My dad had it.
-I had it.
-My mom wasn’t good with it.
+Telly didn’t think it was anything you can make happen.
+Her dad had it.
+She had it.
+Her mom wasn’t good with it.
 Whenever she wanted a pet, she always asked her dad.
 She never asked her mom.
 They had cats, dogs, guinea pigs, and a poodle, thanks to dad.

 “Are your butt cheeks still flapping from that one?”

 A car hit Coco when she was a junior in high school.
 Coco had gotten older and slower, but none of them saw it coming.
-She ran up and down the street and into and out of the woods at the end of our cul-de-sac all her living days.
+She ran up and down the street and into and out of the woods at the end of their cul-de-sac all her living days.
 The man who hit her stopped, picked her up, and went looking for the owners.
-When he found my sister, she came to the Bay Village pool where I was lifeguarding and got me.
-We had to put her down.
+When he found Betty, she came to the Bay Village pool where Telly was lifeguarding and got her.
+They had to put her down.
+It was awful.

 He loved people, just loved them.
-Patty lived in West Park, near St. Patrick’s, and when school let out, Wellington would sit at the front door and whimper to be let out.
+Patty lived in West Park, near St. Patrick’s, and when school let out, Wellington would sit at the front door whimpering to be let out.

 “You can’t go out,” Patty would say.
 “You’re going to scare the kids.”

 He was a silly beast and would cry no matter what she said.
 He learned how to lean on the door and swivel the knob and get out.
 Telly started thinking he wasn’t so stupid, after all.
-“No, you’re not going out there,” I told him every time I was at Patty’s house, but if I was upstairs dressing for work, he would burgle the door and the next thing I knew he was at the end of the driveway.
+“No, you’re not going out there,” she told him every time she was at Patty’s house, but if she was upstairs dressing for work, he would burgle the door and the next thing she knew he was at the end of the driveway.
 As the kids walked by there were three big slurps for each of them.

 They walked away wiping their faces and rubbing their hands dry on their pants.